defeo/aws/_tutorials/websockets.md

 4. On the client-side, now, use `XMLHttpRequest` or `fetch()` to send your username to `/connect/:user`.
 Wait for the acknowledgment message and log it to the console.

+5. GET method is handy for debugging, however we are changing the state of the server with the route `connect/:user` and a GET request should not change the state of the server.
+Turn GET into POST for this route.

 ## Getting the user list